BrannonKLuong/dropshop_ML_overlay/Greedy_Alg_Folder/Greedy_Alg_ReadME.md

 ![Example of Distance traveled](https://github.com/BrannonKLuong/dropshop_ML_overlay/blob/main/img_assets/distance_traveled_2.png)

 Imagine That the droplet is in segment 5.
 We can safely assume that the sum of seg1 + seg 2 + seg 3 + seg 4 amounts to the total distance traveled.
 To get the remainder we take the droplet's exact position - segment 5's starting position denoted with the red dot in the corner.
 The following function in the Path class when initialized maps each segment to the sum of previous segments so segment 1 is mapped to the sum of segment 0.
-Segment 2 is mapped to the distance of (segment 1 distance + segment 0 distance).
+Segment 2 is mapped to the distance of (segment 1 distance + segment 0 distance), ... etc.

 ```
     def distance_traversed(self):